Understanding the Definition of per curiam

 Key Takeaways

 - Typically, per curiam opinions are reserved for cases that are relatively straightforward, where the legal principles are clear and do not necessitate extensive elaboration or individual opinions from the justices.
+Such cases often involve established precedents or uncontroversial legal standards, allowing the court to deliver a swift resolution without the need for lengthy discourse.

 - The origins of this term can be traced back to Latin, reflecting its roots in the Roman legal system, which has significantly influenced modern legal practices.
+Understanding this historical context can provide valuable insights into how judicial philosophies have evolved over time and how they continue to shape contemporary legal frameworks.

 Conclusion